Transition Hub 2026

 Pastoral care

-Staff who know pupils well and help them settle quickly into school life.
+A caring team who know pupils well, notice when support is needed and help them settle quickly into school life.

 SEND support